asfadmin/grfn-ingest/readme.md

 A step function defining the workflow to ingest a single GRFN product.

 ## invoke
-A scheduled Lambda function that starts step function executions for each received message in the holding sqs queue.
+A scheduled Lambda function that starts step function executions for each received message in the holding SQS queue.

 ## verify
 A Lambda function that validates the received message as well as the files and metadata in the source S3 bucket.